juicedata/juicefs/docs/en/deployment/how_to_use_on_kubernetes.md

 Installing with Helm requires Helm **3.1.0** or higher.
 To learn more about how to install Helm, please refer to ["Helm Installation Guide"](https://github.com/helm/helm#install).

 1. Prepare a configuration file for setting the basic information of the storage class, for example `values.yaml`.
 Complete the following configuration information and paste it into `values.yaml`.
-Specifically, the `backend` field is JuiceFS file system related information, you can refer to [JuiceFS Quick Start Guide](../getting-started/for_local.md) for more details.
+Specifically, the `backend` field is JuiceFS file system related information, and you can refer to [JuiceFS Quick Start Guide](../getting-started/for_local.md) for more details.
 If you are using a JuiceFS volume that has been created in advance, you only need to fill the two fields `name` and `metaurl`.
 The `mountPod` part can be used to set the resource allocations of CPU and memory for the Pod using this driver.
 Fields not in use can be deleted, or you can leave their values blank.

 ```yaml
 storageClasses: